 Inflation and Your Locus of Control

-Let’s first talk about the things we can and cannot control.
+When it comes to inflation, let’s first talk about the things we can and cannot control.
 For starters, no individual – not even the President of the United States – has the power to fix the global supply chain, cap gas/oil prices, or flip housing market supply and demand dynamics.
 We’re all at least somewhat captive to the markets as they currently are in terms of the prices we pay for certain goods and services.
 If, for example, a monopolistic internet service provider or toilet paper manufacturer decides that they are going to take advantage of this situation and gouge consumers, there is little that we can do other than to grin and bear it.

 What can we control?
 Much more than we think.